Semafind/semadb/docs/content/docs/concepts/distance.md

 - `dot`: The negated dot product between two vectors, i.e. -dot(v1, v2).
 It is negated so smaller values are closer.
 Bear in mind, this is not a proper distance metric since it doesn't satisfy the triangle inequality and has negative values.
 - `haversine`: The [Haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) between two vectors.
 This is the distance between two points on Earth.
 It is used for geospatial data and the **vectors must be in the form of [latitude, longitude]** pairs in degrees.
 The distance is returned in meters.

+> For normalised vectors, the squared euclidean distance is proportional to the cosine distance, i.e. euclidean^2 = 2(1-cosine(x,y)).
+So, using squared euclidean distance is a good default choice.

 The distance metric to use besides `haversine` depends on the use case.
 If you are unsure, `euclidean` is a good default choice because it is a proper metric and doesn't require normalisation.

 ## Binary